SukhvirBrar-IT/Sukhvir-It/README.md

-# Sukhvir Brar — Entry-Level IT Portfolio

 Welcome!
-I'm a CompTIA A+ certified technician with a passion for IT support, system troubleshooting, and network solutions.
-This portfolio showcases my hands-on projects, learning journey, and commitment to problem-solving.
+I'm Sukhvir Brar, a CompTIA A+ certified technician transitioning into IT support with a strong foundation in system troubleshooting, user account management, and network diagnostics.
+This portfolio showcases my hands-on learning journey, real-world simulations, and commitment to solving problems with precision and care.

 ## 🔧 Projects